-Note that in 2017, the Company did not pay compensation to Messrs.
+It should be noted that in 2018, the Company did not pay compensation to Messrs.
 Bélingard and Mérieux nor to TSGH and its permanent representative (Dominique Takizawa).
-Philippe Archinard received from Institut Mérieux gross compensation of €272 thousand (including €130 thousand in variable compensation and €9 thousand in benefits in kind - company car), which were not charged to the Company in 2017.
+Philippe Archinard received from Institut Mérieux gross compensation of €278.9 thousand (including €135 thousand in variable compensation and €9 thousand in benefits in kind - company car), which were not charged to the Company in 2018.